 Price: $20-30 per person | Read reviews of Margaritaville

-Price: $5-10 per person | Read reviews of Pepe’s Pier
+Price: $15-25 per person | Read reviews of Senor Frog’s

-Hard Rock Cafe
+Hard Rock Cafe (Across from International Pier)

 Hard Rock Cafe is a classic restaurant with locations everywhere from Cozumel to New York City.
 The food is definite American fare, so if you’re craving a big steak, burgers, pulled pork sandwiches or even a Caesar salad, then it’s your place.

 Price: $15-25 per person | Read reviews of Hard Rock Cafe

 The highest-rated hotel in Cozumel on TripAdvisor?
 It’s this spot located in the Royal Village Shopping Center, which is across from the International pier.
 Its offers up Mayan cuisine, which may be something you haven’t experiences before.
 There are classic dishes like guacamole and ceviche, but also lots of offerings like pork tacos and papadzules (corn tortillas dipped in pumpkin seed sauce).

 While it’s a bit adventurous, the reviews are outstanding, as is the service.
 If you want a meal that’s more authentic compared to what you usually find around the port, this is the place.

 Price: $10-15 per person | Read reviews of Ix Kool